OSSE300/500

 Some schedule highlights:

-2. Meeting with scholars and diplomates regarding the Taiwanese Australian relationship
+2. Meeting with scholars and diplomats regarding the Taiwanese-Australian relationship

-4. Visit to the Legislative Yuan and Judicial Yuan
+4. Visit to the Legislative Yuan, Judicial Yuan, and Supreme Court

 Students will also have the opportunity to explore Taiwan through several trip opportunities.